Enzo and Cass: Split and feud (2017)

 On the May 22 episode of Raw, when Amore was attacked, Cass would tell the General Manager Kurt Angle to find the attacker before he does.
 The next week, Cass would accuse Corey Graves, then The Revival as Amore's attackers.
 On the June 5 episode of Raw, Cass was mysteriously attacked in the same manner as Amore and blamed his attack on Big Show, but Show denied this allegation.
 On the June 19 episode of Raw, it was revealed by Corey Graves that Cass was behind the attacks on Amore and that he faked his own attack in order to lure away suspicion that he was the attacker.
 Cass stated his frustration during his time teaming with Amore by accusing him of holding him down, calling him "dead weight".
 Cass then delivered a big boot to Amore, thus turning heel and disbanding the team.
 The following week on Raw, Amore called out Cass in order to make up and leave the attacks in the past.
 Cass would supposedly accept Amore's speech, but then attack him when they went up the entrance ramp.
 On July 9, Cass defeated Amore at Great Balls of Fire event.

 They continued to feud for the duration of the summer, with Amore eventually befriending Big Show.
 Show and Cass' ensuing series of altercations culminated in a match at SummerSlam with Amore locked inside a shark cage which hung over the ring.
 Although Amore escaped the cage, he was easily taken out by Cass, who would go on to defeat Big Show.
 On the August 21 episode of Raw, Cass faced Amore in a Street Fight, which Amore won by referee stoppage after Cass suffered a legitimate knee injury.

 Post-WWE (2018)

 In 2018, Arndt and Morrissey were released at separate times from WWE.
-Arndt was released by WWE on January 23 while Morrissey was released on June 19.
+Arndt was fired by WWE on January 23 while Morrissey was released on June 19.
 Arndt pursued a rap music career under the moniker "Real1" and later "nZo", whilst Morrissey worked limited independent wrestling bookings.